-For over 10 years, I was a franchise broker.
+For over 10 years, I was a franchise broker (with a franchise brokerage franchise).
 I played matchmaker to people who were interested in pursuing franchise opportunities…in being their own bosses.

 Most of the time, I referred to myself as a franchise “consultant.”
 It sounded better than franchise “broker” back then, and correct me if I’m wrong (don’t even think about it) I feel it still does today.